Car sales in New Zealand: What’s the story?

 Japanese cars have long been the favourite choice of Kiwis, and that trend continues.
-Japanese car models dominate our car market, making up six of the top-10 selling cars this year.
+Japanese car models dominate our car market, making up seven of the top-10 selling cars for 2021.
 Just Toyota and Mitsubishi themselves share nearly a third of the market between them.

 Compare car loans with Canstar